Romance Lives in Dreamland

 We have blizzard conditions in upstate New York.

 On polar vortex days like this,we hibernate and daydream of Summers past and Springs to come We thank God that it's February and not November as the end is now in sight.

-I remembered back to the afternoon that my wife and I celebrated our fifteenth wedding anniversay on a sunny afternoon more than a decade ago.
+I remembered back to the afternoon that my wife and I celebrated our fifteenth wedding anniversay on a sunny afternoon 15 years ago.